redpanda-data/connect/docs/concepts.md

 Some output sinks do not support multipart messages and when receiving one will send each part as an individual message as a batch (the Kafka output will do this).
-You can use this to your advantage by using the `combine` processor to create batches of messages to send.
+You can use this to your advantage by using the `batch` processor to create batches of messages to send.

 For example, given the following input and output combination: